Willie Calhoun Player Props: Yankees vs. Mariners

 Willie Calhoun At The Plate

-- Calhoun is hitting .250 with six doubles, three home runs and 11 walks.
+- Calhoun is batting .257 with six doubles, three home runs and 11 walks.

-- Calhoun enters this game on a four-game hitting streak.
-In his last games, he's hitting .438.
+- Calhoun is batting .429 during his last outings and is riding a five-game hitting streak.

-- In 9.7% of his games this season, he has gone deep, and 2.8% of his trips to the plate.
+- In 9.4% of his games this season, he has hit a long ball, and 2.7% of his trips to the plate.

-- Calhoun has picked up an RBI in 29.0% of his games this season, with more than one RBI in 9.7% of his games.
+- In 28.1% of his games this season, Calhoun has had at least one RBI.
+He's picked up more than one in 9.4%.

+- In 11 of 32 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.